HelmieAnalytics/xardata/README.md

 Import functions
 ```
 import pandas as pd
-import zada
+import xardata
-from zada import jse_tickers as jt
+from xardata import jse_tickers as jt
-from zada import jse_data as jd
+from xardata import jse_data as jd
-from zada import process_data as jpd
+from xardata import process_data as jpd
 ```
 1. Set variables.
 ```